Faith and Photography

 Wedding Photography

-If the bride’s parents are paying for the photography, this is important regarding their requests.
-The dynamics change significantly when the bride and groom pay, and then the bride’s mother asks for memorable photos outside your agreement with the bride.
+If the bride’s parents are paying for the photography, this is important to note when considering their requests.
+The dynamics change significantly when the bride and groom pay, and then the bride’s mother asks for memorable photos outside of the agreement with the bride.

 In summary, you need to know that just because a person at a large company hired you to shoot something for them and even if you have given them unlimited usage, this does not mean that if another person from the company asks for the photos, that you give them to that person.

 You will gain this client’s trust as long as you honor the client relationship.
-How you handle the requests from the other people in the company can help them see you as a professional with ethics and solid business practices.
+How you handle requests from others in the company can help them see you as a professional with ethics and solid business practices.

 Camera Insurance for College Students